raganwald/raganwald.github.com/_posts/2021-01-09-invertible-functions.md

    //=> [1, 0, 0]
 ```

-There are inputs for which `corrigansTail` will accept and output a value, but it's proposed inversion will not take the resulting output and return the original input.
+There are inputs for which `corrigansTail` will accept and output a value, but it's proposed inverse will not take the resulting output and return the original input.

 As we saw earlier when discussing invertible functions, `[head, ...tail] => tail` is not invertible.
 It can't be, as it loses information.
 It outputs fewer bits than it takes as an argument.